trungdq88/real-time-twitter-banner/README.md

 Note: if you are using an M1 MacBook, the image processing dependency may fail to install.
 Use another laptop or run it on a server.

+Start the app:

 ```
 node emojiheader.js
 ```

-Just keep in running and have fun!
+Keep it running and have fun!

 ## How the script works